IFSA-Butler: Merida Universities

 Required upon arrival.

 Non-U.S. Citizens may have to meet additional requirements to study abroad in Mexico depending on their country of citizenship.
-Non-US citizens should consult with IFSA-Butler and Denise Allison, Director of International Student Services, before applying to the program.
+Non-US citizens should consult with IFSA and the Office of International Student Support before applying to the program.

-- Fees: Students pay Haverford tuition, room, and board directly to Haverford.
-Haverford will then be responsible for submitting payments to the program.
+- Fees: Students pay Haverford directly to Haverford.
+Haverford will then be responsible for submitting tuition payment to IFSA.
+Students pay all room and board costs directly to IFSA.

 Students must have completed 4 semesters of college-level Spanish (through Intermediate Spanish II – or the equivalent).
 It is strongly encouraged that students be enrolled in a Spanish course the semester before they are planning to study abroad.